 - breast tenderness

-It can reduce heavy bleeding by more than 80%, but isn't an effective form of contraception and can have unpleasant side effects, including:
+It's not an effective form of contraception and can have unpleasant side effects, including:

 - breast tenderness